tsykoduk/HCRailsDemo/README.md

 HCRailsDemo
 ===========

 Just a rails CRUD app to demo Heroku connect.
+It is set up to sync the Account object down.
+It relies on a field called external_id__c as it's external ID for upserts.

 Setup
 =====

 Get a trial force org.
 If you do not have an external id field called `external_id__c` you will need to create one in your org.
 You need to insure that it's a text field and it's set up as an external id.